Thelastpoet/mpesa-cost/README.md

 ## Features

-- Calculate M-Pesa fees for various transaction types:
+- Calculate M-Pesa fees for various transaction types like:
     - Sending to Registered M-Pesa Users
     - Withdrawing from an Agent
     - Sending to Unregistered Users
     - Sending to Other Networks
     - ATM Withdrawal

 ## How to Use